cyberconcepts/loops/README.txt

 Now we want to relate the second concept to the first one.

 In order to do this we first have to provide a relation registry.
 For testing we use a simple dummy implementation.
+As relationships are based on predicates that are themselves concepts we also need a default predicate concept; the default name for this is 'standard'.

   >>> from cybertools.relation.interfaces import IRelationRegistry
   >>> from cybertools.relation.registry import DummyRelationRegistry
   >>> from zope.app.testing import ztapi
   >>> ztapi.provideUtility(IRelationRegistry, DummyRelationRegistry())
+  >>> concepts['standard'] = Concept('Default Predicate')

 Now we can assign the concept c2 as a child to c1 (using the standard ConceptRelation):